ahmadajmi/learning-javascript/chapter3.md

 #### Array Literal

-Arrays are objects too, they can be created by using `Array()` constructor but as we saw in Objects it's prefered to use array literals to create new array.
+Arrays are objects too, they can be created by using `Array()` constructor but as we saw in Objects it's preferred to use array literals to create new array.

 ``` javascript
 // using Array constructor